cubee-cb/vr-p8/README.md

     1 vertex blend switch
     2-7 v / (unused)
 ```
+- Colour of the triangle and its blend state are determined by the last transform.
+- A tri fan stops once a non-vertex transform is reached.
+- UVs have a precision of 0-63, in half-tile steps
+    - this allows for wrapping uvs, since 0-32 cover the full map

 Point transforms let shapes be drawn at a location.
+```
+7 shape
+    2-3 shape (circle, small billboard, large billboard, 3) 8 shape value (0-255)
+```
 - for a circle, 8 is used as the radius.
 - for a billboard, 8 is used as the sprite index, and colour is used as size.
     - Small billboards are 1-16cm (1cm step) and use one sprite.
 They always face the camera on yaw and pitch.
     - Large billboards are 20-320cm (20cm step) and use sprites from 1x1 to 4x4 based on size.
 They only face the camera on yaw.
-```
-7 shape
-    2-3 shape (circle, small billboard, large billboard, 3) 8 shape value (0-255)
-```

 ### screenspace canvas
 potentially, we could utilise pico-8's normal display memory and reconstruct it as a texture to display for screenspace HUD elements.
 This should follow the display palette and transparency settings.